MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/plan-your-content.md

  **Leverage subject matter experts**

 Build a support team that includes experts from HR, support, sales, and other key areas.
-To allow your SMEs to contribute content directly, add them as editors in the Admin panel.
+To allow your SMEs to contribute content directly, add them as editors in the Admin portal.
 This also allows you to scale the amount of available content without needing additional staff resources.

  **Involve your users**

-Involving users in the content creation process encourages them to use Microsoft Search in Bing.
+Involving users in the content creation process encourages them to use Microsoft Search.
 Ask them to use the feedback link in work results or the Edge or Chrome search extension to suggest bookmarks and Q&As.
 In addition to suggesting content, they can report errors, like broken or invalid links, and provide other feedback.

 ## Create high-quality content